LaurenceMolloy/RepoDash/docs/userguide.md

 **Notes**
 <p>
 <ol>
-<li>there are only 5 months of metrics in the dashboard below.
-This is because the issues data found within pages
+<li>There are only 5 months of metrics in the dashboard below.
+This is because the data found within pages 100-111 of the
-100-111 of the issues list only spans 5 months (May 2015 - Sept 2015).</li>
+issues list only spans 5 usable months (May 2015 - Sept 2015).
+There is data for April 2015 but it's only used to calculate the total issues count at the start of May 2015 and is ignored for all other purposes.</li>
-<li>RepoDash has no knowledge of prior existing open issues in the list and thus presumes an empty list prior to May 2015
+<li>RepoDash has no knowledge of prior existing open issues in the list and thus presumes an empty list prior to April 2015
 for simplicity.
-The Total Open Issues count is therefore relative to the count at the end of April 2015.</li>
+The Total Open Issues count is therefore relative to a zero count at the start of April 2015.</li>
 </ol>
 </p>